venkateshpensalwar/venkateshpensalwar/README.md

 Hi, I'm venkatesh, a passionate learner from India.

-🌱 I’m currently learning AWS & Flutter
+*🌱 I’m currently learning AWS & Flutter.
-📫 How to reach me: venkateshpensalwar@gmail.com
+*📫 How to reach me: venkateshpensalwar@gmail.com
 <!--
 **venkateshpensalwar/venkateshpensalwar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.